mlibrary/about-heb/src/content/about.md

 \[Descriptors for three buttons on distinctive features]:

 * By Scholars, for Scholars: Contributing ACLS societies ask what titles would make the collection most useful in their respective fields, as well as how to address gaps in the collection.
-* Fulcrum Platform: [Fulcrum](http://www.fulcrum.org) aims to present long-form scholarly research in its full richness, and it emphasizes the values of durability, discoverability, accessibility, and flexibility.
+* Enriched User Experience: The collection is hosted on the [Fulcrum](http://www.fulcrum.org) publishing platform which  presents long-form scholarly research in its full richness, and it emphasizes the values of durability, discoverability, accessibility, and flexibility.
 * Unique Content: Curated selection on a durable platform means more access to backlist content that is otherwise inaccessible.

 <!--EndFragment-->